 Strengthening the health and social care sectors

 AFD in French Guiana seeks to address the demographic challenge, fight against economic, social and territorial imbalances, and promote the emergence of a new development model.
 AFD supports local public and private actors.
-It operates via a number of tools for the public sector (loans, support-advice) and private sector (loans to companies for medium to large-scale investment projects, guarantee fund for fishing and agriculture, range of services of Bpifrance).
+It operates via a number of tools for the public sector (loans and French Overseas Territories Fund) and private sector (loans to companies for medium to large-scale investment projects and guarantee fund for fishing and agriculture).

 AFD's French Guiana office is directly attached to the Atlantic Ocean regional office.

 News & Events

 Beyond the diversity of the territories of the Atlantic Ocean, common issues invite us to think abou...

 AFD Group and the European Union (EU) have been working together since 2008 to strengthen the impact...

 Committed emissions and the risk of stranded assets from power plants in Latin America and the Caribbean

 Latin America and the Caribbean (LAC) has the least carbon-intensive electricity sector of any regio...

 In line with the Sustainable Development Goals (SDGs) set out by the UN in 2015, AFD Group supports...